Walt Disney, from Reader to Storyteller

 About the Author(s)

-Kathy Merlock Jackson, a professor of media and communication at Virginia Wesleyan University, teaches courses in media studies and children’s culture.
-She is the author or editor of thirteen books and former editor of The Journal of American Culture.
-She has served as past president of both the American Culture Association and the Popular Culture Association.
+Kathy Merlock Jackson is a professor of media and communication at Virginia Wesleyan University, where she teaches courses in media studies and children’s culture.
+She is the author of over a hundred articles, chapters, and reviews and has published thirteen books.
+She is a former editor of The Journal of American Culture and a past president of the Popular Culture Association.

 Mark I. West is the former chair of the English department at the University of North Carolina at Charlotte.
 He has written or edited nineteen books on children’s literature and culture and is a former president of the Children’s Literature Association.